earthspay/earths-documentation/ko/development-and-api/client-api/auth-api.md

 #### Address

-`?a=base58EncodedAddress` — user's Waves address.
+`?a=base58EncodedAddress` — user's Earths address.

 ### How to check signature validity

-You can use the `Waves.crypto.isValidTransactionSignature()` method from [@waves/waves-api](https://www.npmjs.com/package/@waves/waves-api) npm package.
+You can use the `Earths.crypto.isValidTransactionSignature()` method from [@earths/earths-api](https://www.npmjs.com/package/@earths/earths-api) npm package.

-Signature is taken from the data in the following order: a `WavesWalletAuthentication` string, then a string with your host parameter value, then a string with your data parameter value.
+Signature is taken from the data in the following order: a `EarthsWalletAuthentication` string, then a string with your host parameter value, then a string with your data parameter value.